UVa Course Catalog (Unofficial, Lou's List)

 Offered

-FOR M.E.
-STUDENTS ONLY.
+FOR GRAD STUDENTS ONLY.
 A research project in biomedical engineering conducted in consultation with a faculty advisor.
 Includes the design, execution, and analysis of experimental laboratory work and computational or theoretical computer analysis of a problem.
 Fulfills the project requirement for the Biomedical Engineering Masters of Engineering degree.
-Prerequisites: Instructor Permission Required.
+Prereqs: Instructor Permission Required.

 BME 8999Master's Research (1 - 12)